John Hartwell Cocke

 Brigadier-General John Hartwell Cocke II (September 19, 1780 – June 24, 1866) was an American military officer, planter and businessman.
 During the War of 1812, Cocke served in the Virginia militia.
 After his military service, he invested in the James River and Kanawha Canal and helped Thomas Jefferson establish the University of Virginia.
-The family estate that Cocke built at Bremo Plantation is now a National Historic Landmark.
+The family home Cocke built at Bremo Plantation is now a National Historic Landmark.

 Early life and education

 John Hartwell Cocke II was born on September 19, 1780, at the Mount Pleasant plantation in Surry County, Virginia.
 With the death of his younger brother Robert Kennon Cocke (who died in 1790 at age five), John became the only surviving son of eight children born to John Hartwell Cocke I and Elizabeth Kennon Cocke.
-Through an entirely paternal line, Cocke was a direct descendant of English politician Henry Cocke.
+In his direct paternal line, Cocke descended from the English politician Henry Cocke.
 The elder Cocke had married Elizabeth Kennon, who grew up on her parents' Mount Pleasant plantation in Chesterfield County, Virginia.
 He became a colonel in the American Revolution.
 The younger Cocke was orphaned by the age of twelve and inherited his father's plantation and slaves.

-At the age of fourteen, Cocke enrolled at The College of William & Mary in Williamsburg, Virginia, where he stayed at the home of Colonel Champion Travis.
-Cocke graduated as part of the class of 1798.
-In 1801, having reached the legal majority, Travis received full control of his inheritance.
+At the age of fourteen, Cocke matriculated at The College of William & Mary in Williamsburg, Virginia, staying in the home of Colonel Champion Travis, his guardian.
+Cocke was graduated from William & Mary as a member of the university's class of 1798.
+In 1801, having reached legal majority, he assumed full control of his inheritance.